 by J. Patrick Fitch and Kirsten Taylor-McCabe

-For any disease outbreak, there are two well-understood sides of the response.
-The first is research and development, which looks closely at the disease to determine its origins, how it spreads, effective pharmaceutical and non-pharmaceutical interventions, etc. The second is operational, which includes determining and communicating decisions, distributing test kits, personal protective equipment, and vaccines, etc. But there is an important part of the scientific response between these two pieces that is often overlooked: evaluation and translation to actionable knowledge and market-ready products.
+For any disease outbreak, there are two well-understood sides of the response: research and development (which looks closely at the disease to determine its origins, how it spreads, pharmaceutical interventions, etc.) and operations (which includes determining and communicating decisions, distributing test kits, personal protective equipment and vaccines, etc.).

-Read the rest of the story as it appeared in Homeland Security Today.US.
+Read the rest of the story as it appeared in the Santa Fe New Mexican.